 Multiple myeloma is a blood cancer that arises from the plasma cells in the bone marrow.
-It is a diverse and complex disease that is unique to every patient, and is incurable, with a mortality rate that is unfortunately still too high.
-Around half of all newly diagnosed patients do not reach five-year survival, and almost one third of patients with multiple myeloma will die within one year of diagnosis.,
+It is a heterogenous disease that is unique to every patient, and is currently incurable, with a mortality rate that is still too high., Around half of all newly diagnosed patients do not reach five-year survival, and approximately one in ten patients with multiple myeloma will die within one year of diagnosis.,

 Our vision is to change the expectations of what a multiple myeloma diagnosis means.
 We aim to do this by addressing individual patient needs and offering physicians options which they have not had before.
 Our ultimate goal is finding a cure, and we won’t rest until we do.

 In Europe, more than 50,900 people were diagnosed with multiple myeloma in 2020, and more than 32,500 patients died.

 Incident cases from 1990 to 2016 increased by 126% globally and by 106% to 192% for all SDI quintiles.
 The 3 world regions with the highest age-standardized incidence rate of MM were Australasia, North America, and Western Europe.